The application portal for 2020-2021 STEM BEST® Program is now closed.

-A priority for the Iowa Governor’s STEM Advisory Council for 2018-2019 is to expand the community of innovative, replicable STEM education models, known as Iowa STEM BEST® (Businesses Engaging Students and Teachers) Program referenced throughout the application materials as STEM BEST® Program.
-A total of 37 STEM BEST® Program models have been established in Iowa over four years.
-These programs are now creating new excitement around the state as roles and responsibilities for meaningful activities are created and refined in the K-12 educational area.
+A priority for the Iowa Governor’s STEM Advisory Council for 2019-2020 is to expand the community of innovative, replicable STEM work-based learning models, known as Iowa STEM BEST® (Businesses Engaging Students and Teachers) Program referenced throughout the application materials as STEM BEST® Program.
+A total of 50 STEM BEST® Programs have been awarded throughout Iowa over the past five years.
+These programs are now creating and refining new excitement around the state as these models provide meaningful work-based learning experiences and activities in the K-12 educational arena.
 Further details on these awarded programs can be found at http://www.IowaSTEM.gov/STEMBEST.